 GPTs

 Problem: When you have a specific, recurring task, you need to provide the same detailed instructions, background knowledge, and desired tone to ChatGPT every time.
-The general-purpose ChatGPT isn’t specialized for your unique needs.
+Friends, family, and colleagues might have the same need.

 Solution: GPTs are custom versions of ChatGPT that you or others can create for specific purposes.
 This is why they are sometimes called “Custom GPTs”.
 Such a GPT can be pre-loaded with specific instructions, extra knowledge, and a combination of skills like web browsing or image creation, making it an expert for a particular task right from the start.

-How to use it: Paid subscribers (Plus, Team, Enterprise) can create their own GPTs using the GPT Builder, which guides you through the process conversationally.
+How to use it: Paid subscribers can create their own GPTs using the GPT Builder, which guides you through the process conversationally.
 No coding required!
 All users can find and use GPTs created by the community in the GPT Store.
 OpenAI has a FAQ about how to publish your GPT there.
 But you can also share your GPT just with specific people or groups in your workspace.
 Or you decide to keep it all to yourself and don’t publish it at all.
-That is also possible
+That is also an option.

 Tip: Before building your own GPT for a common task, browse the GPT Store.
 You might find ready-made tools for things like creating presentations with Canva, automating tasks with Zapier, or learning a new language.